Aga Khan Mausoleum: Aswan’s Serene Hilltop Sanctuary

 See one of Aswan's most iconic and romantic landmarks: the Aga Khan Mausoleum.
 This elegant, white-marble tomb stands on a hill overlooking the Nile, marking the final resting place of Sir Sultan Muhammad Shah Aga Khan III.
 While the mausoleum itself is closed to the public, it's famous for the "daily red rose" left by his wife as a symbol of eternal love.
 The best way to see this landmark is from the river during a sunset felucca sail, where you can capture its stunning beauty against the desert hills.

+Sail the Nile on a traditional felucca.
+You will see an elegant, graceful building high on a West Bank hill.
+It glows a soft pink in the sunset.
+It overlooks the river with a timeless, peaceful air.
 This is not an ancient temple.
 It is the Mausoleum of the Aga Khan.
 It’s one of Aswan’s most iconic and beautiful modern landmarks.
 It’s a 20th-century story of love, devotion, and a deep connection to Aswan.

 Who Was the Aga Khan?

+The mausoleum is the final resting place of Sir Sultan Muhammad Shah Aga Khan III.
+He was the 48th Imam, or spiritual leader, of the Shia Ismaili Muslims.
+He was a globally respected figure, a visionary leader, and a founder of the All-India Muslim League.
 Like many travelers, the Aga Khan fell in love with Aswan.
-He believed its perfect climate and healing air were a cure for the body and soul.
+He believed the perfect climate and healing air were a cure for the body and soul.
 He spent his winters in a white villa just below the hill.
-Before his death in 1957, he chose this spot as his eternal home, overlooking his beloved Nile.
+Before he died in 1957, he chose this spot as his eternal home, overlooking his beloved Nile.

 A Story of Love: The Daily Red Rose

+The mausoleum’s story is also a world-famous story of love.
 After the Aga Khan III passed away, his wife, Begum Om Habibeh Aga Khan (“The Bégum”), oversaw the tomb’s construction.

 For the rest of her life, she performed a legendary act of devotion and ensured a single red rose was placed on his tomb every day.
 She continued this tradition until her own death in 2000 and was then buried alongside him.
 This simple, beautiful gesture became a global symbol of eternal love.